Curriculum

 The teaching and learning staff consider what they want the children to learn, why they are teaching it and carefully consider how to teach and assess it.
 The right context focusing on skills, enquiry, research and knowledge, making use of a variety of approaches including using drama, film, technology, real-life experiences and outdoor learning to name a few, all contribute to providing opportunities to achieve outstanding learning, achievement and significant growth in pupils’ knowledge.
 The school focuses on promoting excellent attitudes to learning.

 The methods and strategies used to teach these skills are left to the discretion of the year group to ensure that learning and teaching remains inspiring and focused.
 The National Curriculum provides the statutory content so that the school can ensure progression and coverage across the key stages.
-Beam’s curriculum does not only match the National Curriculum but goes beyond it.
+Beam’s curriculum not only matches the national curriculum but goes beyond it.

 The curriculum is a living thing.
 It needs to change and be responsive.